Below you can find out what the partnership will do and how it will do it.

 What is the Learning Disability Partnership Board?

-The Government in 2001 asked that partnership boards were setup across the country to make sure that the white paper, Valuing People: A New Strategy for Learning Disability for the 21st Century, was put into action.
-The board in Surrey is made up of a group of people who are committed to working together to make the lives of people with a learning disability in Surrey better.
+In 2001 the Government asked that partnership boards were setup across the country to make sure that the white paper, Valuing People: A New Strategy for Learning Disability for the 21st Century, was put into action.
+This is when the board in Surrey started.

 What are our aims?

-- To make sure services for people with learning disability in Surrey are the right services and that they work properly.
+- To make sure services for people with a learning disability in Surrey are the right services and that they work properly.

 - To make sure we have plans for change and that change is happening.